Terms and Conditions

 10.1 Although Beacon’s Event programmes are correct at the time of publication, we may exchange the format, Content, venue, location, speakers, hosts, moderators and/or timing of an Event, including a change from a physical Event to an Online Event.
 Beacon shall use its reasonable endeavours to notify all Participants of any such changes prior to an Event.

 11.1 Should you be unable to attend an Event, a substitute Participant is always welcome in your place, provided they agree to comply with these Event Terms.
-Alternatively, we can provide a credit note for attendance at any Beacon event in the following 6 months provided that we receive your cancellation notice 14 days prior to the Event.
+Alternatively, we can provide a credit note for attendance at any Beacon event in the following 6 months provided that we receive your cancellation notice 14 Business Days prior to the Event.
 Our cancellation policy also applies to downgrades.
-Refunds and credit note will be based on cancellation policy for downgraded delegate passes.
+Refunds and credit note will be based on cancellation policy for downgraded delegate passes and/or sponsorship package.
 We cannot accept verbal cancellations or any alterations to your participation.
 Credit note can be applied once.
 Cancellation notice less than 14 business days will apply a charge of 500 USD.

 11.2 Notifications of substitutions should be sent in writing to the Beacon contact designated in the Event Confirmation as soon as possible (and in any event at least 30 Business Days before the Event).
 Registration details for any substitute must be received by Beacon at least seven Business Days before the Event.